M1-CHPS/glhpc/docs/lab2.md

-Could not allocate image for load convert_to_grayscale - Not implemented yet invert_image - Not implemented yet
+Could not allocate image for load convert_to_grayscale - Not implemented yet invert_image - Not implemented yet quantize_image_naive - Not implemented yet
-Node 3 requested to save an image from node 2, which did not produce an image quantize_image_naive - Not implemented yet
-Node 5 requested to save an image from node 4, which did not produce an image invert_image - Not implemented yet
-Node 7 requested to save an image from node 6, which did not produce an image
+Node 4 requested to save an image from node 3, which did not produce an image
 ```

 This indicates that your build works correctly and you can continue the lab.
 If needed, fix your `Makefile` until you obtain the same results.